Lower bounds on non-local computation from controllable correlation: Lower bound from controllable correlation

 We wish to understand how systems $M_1$ and $M_2$ are related to system $Q$.
 First observe that by the causal structure of the circuit,

 This holds regardless of the input on $B$, so for both $\sigma^1$ and $\sigma^2$.
 We will use this below in the form

 Next, consider $M_1$.
 We have by assumption that

 We need to undo the last step of the NLQC circuit so as to construct the state on $M_1M_2$ from that on $A$.
 To do this, we consider taking a dilation of the channel $\mathcal{W}^L$ applied on Alice's side in the second round, and label the resulting unitary by $W^L_{M_1M_2\rightarrow AE}$ where $E$ is the ancillary system produced by the unitary.
-Then, note that the output system of this unitary must be of the form

-This holds because the overall action of the NLQC circuit is to implement the unitary $U_{AB}$, so the outputs (on $QAB$) must not be entangled with the environment.
-The actual output then, produced by the noisy implementation, must be $\epsilon$ close to the perfect implementation on $QA$, and hence (by Uhlmann's theorem) $\sqrt{\epsilon}$-close after the dilation to the $E$ system,
+This produces a density matrix $\sigma^2_{QAE}$.
+We claim this is close to $\rho^2_{QA}\otimes \kappa_E$ for some choice of density matrix $\kappa_E$.
+To see why, recall that